steam-engine-psu/conferences-list/tlt-symposium.md

 - Design new features for next-generation authoring tools.
 #### Abstract
 In the future, building accessible educational content for multiple formats, devices, and CMSs should be like child's play.
 Today, come play with us; together we will take our first step into the future.

+## Who Is Attending?

+## Who Has Attended?
+- Nikki Massaro Kauffman has attended and presented